foospidy/DbDat/README.md

 I highly recommend downloading the benchmark document for your target database as it contains additional information about the checks performed.

 Finally, DbDat is intended to be a framework to enable easy creation of new plugins and checks.
 Contributions from the security, or even database administrator, community is what will make this a great tool.
+The current set of checks are in no way complete, certainly more needs to be done.
 Please contribute!

 **Developing New Database Checks**